ludwig-lang/ludwig-lang/docs/src/index.md

 ### Null

-The constant `null` represents a special value signifying an absence of anu other value.
+The constant `null` represents a special value signifying an absence of any other value.

 A function with an empty body always returns `null`:
 ```